 These products are used to hide imperfections of the skin, so it is important that they are able to fully cover blemishes, discoloration and other flaws.
 Adding magnesium oxide to the formula of a foundation or concealer makes the product less transparent, allowing it to provide fuller coverage to the complexion.

 Magnesium oxide is especially useful because it decreases transparency without causing a large increase in the thickness of the foundation.
 As a result, products that contain the ingredient are highly effective without feeling heavy on the skin.

 Historically, magnesium oxide was used in cosmetics and skin care products almost solely as an additive, but the popularity of microdermabrasion has led some skin care companies to use the substance as an active ingredient.
 Microdermabrasion is a skin treatment in which tiny crystals of diamonds or other gems are used to create friction on the complexion.
 This friction removes cells from the outer layer of skin and helps to normalize the skin’s texture and tone.

 In recent years, skin care companies have worked to create topical beauty products that can offer benefits similar to microdermabrasion.

-The U.S. Food and Drug Administration has listed magnesium oxide as “Generally Regarded as Safe” on its inventory of ingredients used by the beauty industry.
+The U.S. Food and Drug Administration has listed magnesium oxide cosmetics as “Generally Regarded as Safe” on its inventory of ingredients used by the beauty industry.
 The ingredient is not likely to cause side effects when applied to the skin; Magnesium oxide in cosmetics and skin care products is mainly adsorbents, PH regulators, opaque agents, and risk factor is 1.
 It can be used with confidence.
 It has no effect on pregnant women, and magnesium oxide does not cause acne.